WISDEM/pyHAMS/README.md

 ## Prerequisites

 pyHAMS requires a Fortran compiler and OpenBLAS / MKL / LAPACK.
-The python wrapper currently supports GNU and Intel compilers.
-HAMS can be built with Flang, but that is not yet recognized by pyHAMS.
+We strongly recommend the [Miniforge](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3) distribution of `conda` to satisfy package dependencies, as the traditional Anaconda distribution can be slow and struggle with mapping out dependencies.

 ## Install (as a library)